 If you live in South Carolina and can't work for at least a year due to a medical condition, you could be eligible to receive SSDI or SSI disability benefits.
-Social Security disability insurance (SSDI) and Supplemental Security Income (SSI) are federal benefit programs designed to provide an income to those who have illnesses or injuries that cause them to be unable to work.
+Social Security disability insurance (SSDI) and Supplemental Security Income (SSI) are federal benefit programs designed to provide an income to those who have illnesses or injuries that make them unable to work.
 These disability benefit programs are administered by the Social Security Administration (SSA), which has offices across the country.

 There are three different ways you can complete the application for Social Security benefits.
 One option is to visit your local South Carolina Social Security office to complete a paper disability application.
 You can find the closest Social Security location on the SSA's website.